 For example, if metrics from your CRM software show that you have both a high number of website visitors and a high bounce rate, this means prospects are coming to your website, but they’re leaving before making a purchase.
 By comparing that to your sales pipeline, you can see that you have a problem somewhere between initial contact and closing the deal.

 Tip: Your CRM strategy is a more refined version of a traditional sales funnel.
-Both the traditional sales funnel and your CRM strategy aim to attract and convert prospects, but your CRM strategy improves upon the traditional sales funnel by considering your customer’s specific interests and needs.Templat pipeline penjualan gratis
+Both the traditional sales funnel and your CRM strategy aim to attract and convert prospects, but your CRM strategy improves upon the traditional sales funnel by considering your customer’s specific interests and needs.Templat gratis pelacakan akun

 To execute your CRM strategy, your team members must understand and know how to manage CRM technology.
 CRM software can help team members in customer service, sales, and marketing reach departmental goals such as: